VysePresident/MafiaBot2/README.md

 *(needs more testing, likely will need to make a 2nd day_length int that gets reverted after a day)*

 [implemented] - Allow player swaps mid-game

+GEO (June 27 2023) Listed:

+[implemented] - Set up a category with standard channels and permissions for a new game including:
+1) game-thread (All can see, alive can't post to start but can be enabled when Day starts.)
+2) playerlist thread
+3) vote-count thread (visible to everyone, no posting perms)
+4) mafia-chat (hidden - mod will update perms manually as per norm.)
+5) mod-thread (hidden)
+6) fallout thread
+7) spec chat thread

 GEO (June 26 2023) Listed: